tatumamckinnis/Markov/README.md

 </details>

 Note in particular how the phrases/sentences seem better connected than what resulted from the starter code.
-As you will see when inspecting `BaseMarkov`, if it cannot find a given `WordGram` to calculate possible following words, it simply generates a random word from the text.
+As you will see when inspecting `BaseMarkov`, if it cannot find a given `WordGram` to calculate possible following words, it stops generating text.
 Before, with an incorrect constructor, `equals()`, etc., the original starter message was just random words from *Alice in Wonderland*.
-Now with a correct `WordGram` class, `BaseMarkov` is generating output from the Markov model described in the intro section [What is a Markov Model?](#what-is-a-markov-model).
+Now with a correct `WordGram` class, `BaseMarkov` is generating output from the Markov model described in the intro section of the [details document](docs/details.md).

 *Caution*: Seeing the output shown above does not necessarily mean that every method of your `WordGram` class is correct.
 In particular, `BaseMarkov` does not use hashing, and so the `hashCode()` method does not impact it, but you should correctly implement *all* methods of `WordGram` before proceeding to the next part.